← All builds

 PythonGoogle Places APIRequests

 The locations and categories are just config variables.
-I can point this at Melbourne law firms, Sydney yoga studios, or Perth accountants and get the same structured output in minutes.
+Pointing it at a different city or vertical takes seconds — the same script works for Melbourne law firms, Sydney yoga studios, or Perth accountants.

-End result for this run: 1,019 leads with contact info, ready for outreach.
+End result for this run: 1,019 records with contact info, ready for outreach.

 Under the Hood